eggheads/eggdrop/doc/sphinx_source/install/install.rst

      Read docs/TLS for more info on this process.

-[The following steps are performed in the directory you just installed Eggdrop into from the preevious step]
+[The following steps are performed in the directory you just installed Eggdrop into from the previous step]

 6. Edit your config file completely.